-Class / Year Group:

-TRIP PLANNING: PRE - EVOLVE Before the Trip Action Recommended timescales unless in red Tick When completed Has provisional permission been sought from the Head?
+Trip Destination: Date of Trip: Class / Year Group: TRIP PLANN ING: PRE - EVOLVE Befo re the Trip Action Recommended timescales unless in red Tick When completed Has provisional permission been sought from the Head?
 At least 1⁄2 term in advance.
-If applicable: has a pre-visit been carried out, or has site otherwise been recently visited?
-Does the activity/centre hold LOTC status?
+If applicable: has a pre-visit been carried out, or has site otherw Does the activity/centre hold LOTC status? ise been recently visited?
 At least 1⁄2 term in advance.
 Has transport been provisionally booked?
-Only office staff can book a coach, they will do so if you give them the details.
-At least 1⁄2 term in advance.
+Only office staff can be so if you give them the details. oook a coach, they will do At least 1⁄2 term in advance.
 If walking, has a route plan been decided on?
 Has the activity/centre been provisionally booked?
 At least 1⁄2 term in advance.
-Has an itinerary for the trip been drawn up with expected timings?
-At least 1⁄2 term in advance.
-Has consideration been given to COVID and measures agreed to prevent potential transmission?
-At least 1⁄2 term in advance.
-Has a letter, containing all important information been sent to parents?
-It should include all of the following.
-The office staff will help you with the letter if you give them the information: At least 1 month in advance.
+Has an itinerary for the trip been drawn up with expected timing • At least 1⁄2 term in advance.
+Has consideration been given to COVID and measures agreed to transmission? prevent potential At least 1⁄2 term in advance.
+Has a letter, containing all important information been sent to pall of the following.
+The office staff will help you with the letter information: At least 1 month in advance.
 Date, time and location Rationale of trip - briefly, why are you going?
-Details of main activities to be undertaken so that parents can give informed consent Level of voluntary contribution expected and how to pay Information about suitable clothing for activities to be undertaken.
-What are children expected to wear - school uniform?
-What footwear should be worn?
-Will they need sunscreen?
-Information about lunch - do children need to bring a packed lunch for the journey or is food being provided?
-Do parents know that FSM/KS1 children are entitled to a free packed lunch provided by school?
-PLANNING: EVOLVE This is the time to add the following information to Evolve.
-Trip information must be aploaded onto the Evolve system 4 weeks prior to the trip taking place to allow all appropriate personnel the time to check and agree the planning.
-Office staff with Evolve to submit later) Admin Support status can help with this.
-Type of Visit • Purpose Dates and Times • Venue Travel Arrangements Have staff : pupil ratios been planned taking into account the level of supervision, age and number of pupils involved, special educational or medical needs, degree of responsibility and discipline shown by the group, type of visit and nature of the activities, level of risk, location and travel arrangements Risk Assessments and supporting documents (including Covid Measures) Has the EVC checked and approved the plan for the trip?
-At least 2 weeks prior to trip taking place. • Has the Head Teacher checked and approved the plan for the trip?
+Details of main activities to be undertaken so that pare consent ents can give informed Level of voluntary contribution expected and how to p. ay Information about suitable clothing for activities to be children expected to wear - school uniform?
+What for Will they need sunscreen?
+Information about lunch - do children need to bring a journey or is food being provided?
+Do parents know th entitled to a free packed lunch provided by school? • PLANN ING: EVOLVE This is the time to add the following information to Evolve.
+Trip uploaded onto the Evolve system 4 weeks prior to the trip takin appropriate personnel the time to check and agree the planning Admin Support status can help with this. g place to allow all 4 weeks prior to trip taking place permission has been gained for to submit later) , Type of Visit Purpose Dates and Times • Venue Travel Arrangements Have staff: pupil ratios been planned taking into account unt the level of supervision, age and number of pupils involved, special educational or medical needs, degree of responsibility and discipline shown by the group, type of visit and nature of the activities, level of risk, location and travel arrangements Risk Assessments and supporting documents (including Covid Measures) Has the EVC checked and approved the plan for the trip?
+At least 2 weeks prior to trip taking place.
+Has the Head Teacher checked and approved the plan for the trip?
 At least 2 weeks prior to trip taking place.